chmlee/ream-doc-v2/docs/Contribution/Note.md

 My ideal solution should work well with large dataset natively.
 One way to do so is to modularize the dataset.

-### Spreadsheet's simple strucutre limits the way we store data
+### Spreadsheet's simple structure limits the way we store data

 The spreadsheet seems like a perfect format to store social science datasets: each row represents a data point, each column represents a variable, and the entire spreadsheet is essentially one gigantic matrix.